 February 2023 Oyster Time Series: Los Penasquitos Lagoon

 The two screenshots below show timeseries visualizations of oyster openings and closings at both a surface and bottom mooring at one of the project sites, Los Penasquitos Lagoon, over a period of 5 days.
-During the final few days of this time period, the estuary accumulated freshwater and the surface animals closed (low values) earlier than the bottom animals and stayed closed.
-The bottom oysters mostly remained open (high values) up until Feb 26 when the estuary mouth opened and freshwater started flushing through the entire water column out to sea.
-The expectation is that they reopen in the following days as freshwater flows subside and the tide starts flowing back into the estuary regularly.
+During the final few days of this time period, the estuary accumulated freshwater and the surface animals closed on Feb 24, several days earlier than the bottom animals, and stayed closed (closure is represented by the low values).
+The bottom oysters mostly remained open (high values) up until Feb 26, when the estuary mouth opened and freshwater started flushing through the entire water column out to sea.
+They reopened in the following days after freshwater flows subsided and the tide started flowing back into the estuary regularly.

 Surface Mooring: